Spooky-Adventure/.github/profile/README.md

 ## [Spooky Adventure Source Code][ghSRC]
 This repository contains the source code used to compile and run Spooky Adventure.
-It is based off of the [NewerSMBW source code][newerSRC], however it is not a fork of the repository because forks cannot be made private, and if I ever decide i want to make the source code private until release, a fork wouldn't let me do it.
+It is based off of the [NewerSMBW source code][newerSRC], however it is not a fork of the repository because forks cannot be made private, and if I ever decide I want to make the source code private until release, a fork wouldn't let me do it.

 Be sure to check in there to find out more about it!

+## [Spooky Adventure Website][website]
+Our website, currently a work-in-progress.
+There's really not much to say about it right now, it's not got much to it.

 # Related Links
 - [Twitter Account][twitter] (Not used very much)